UPDATED 10/27/2021

 8. High probability of conspiracy

-Now, with all of this information, there’s clearly a high probability of conspiracy that is out of the public eye for whatever reason.
-One of the reasons why the HSCA’s report failed to present a clear argument was due to the fact it didn’t include a logical explanation for the events.
+Now, with all of this information, there’s clearly a high probability of conspiracy that, for whatever reason, is being kept out of the public view.
+One of the reasons the HSCA’s report failed to present a clear argument was due to the fact it didn’t include a logical explanation for the events.
 There was absolutely no evidence to suggest who may have been behind the conspiracy, which is where the situation becomes even more confusing.
 It’s a game of ‘who done it’?

 9. Other theories

 There are other theories out there besides the “conspiracy” and “more than one man” ideas.
 One of the theories that the HSCA actually refuted was that the Cuban government was somehow involved.
 Another strange fact?
-The HSCA does not get to review the theory information, meaning they never receive the option to open investigation towards any promising leads.
+The HSCA does not get to review this theory, meaning they never receive the option to open an investigation towards any promising leads.
 Again, more information being withheld, not only from the public but also from actual government officials.

 10. Is the word “conspiracy” a problem?